lucee/lucee-docs/docs/03.reference/100.unsupported/chapter.md

 * wspublish
 * wssendmessage

-The following functions are now supported, but require a web admin passwaord, to be passed in as an argument:
+The following functions are now supported, but require a web admin password, to be passed in as an argument:

 * cacheregionexists
 * cacheregionnew